benjamin-heasly/openhds-rest/documentation/registration-use-cases.md

 These are compound registrations that have significant side-effects on multiple entities.
 These should support common operations for demographic surveillance like initial census and demographic updates.

 ## Individual (Household)
+A FieldWorker is conducting a census and records an Individual who is part of a household, or updates an Individual's household membership.

+The registration must include the Individual herself.

+The registration must also include the uuids of several related entities:
+ - the Individual who is the head of the household
+ - the Location where members of the household reside
+ - the SocialGroup representing the household itself
+ - the FieldWorker conducting the census

+The registration may include the uuids of several other related entities:
+ - the Individual who is her mother
+ - the Individual who is her father
+ - her Relationship to the head of the household
+ - her Membership in the household SocialGroup
+ - her Residency at the household Location

+The registration must also include some additional information:
+ - the date-time of the registration
+ - the type of Relationship between the Individual and the Individual who is the head of the household

+The registered Individual will be associated with the given mother and father, and persisted.

+This registration will cause several side-effects:
+ - a Relationship will created or updated, between the registered Individual and the head of the household.
+The Relationship will have the given type and the given uuid, if it was provided.
+The Relationship start type will be `individualRegistration` and the start date will be the given date-time of the registration.
+ - a Membership will created or updated, for the registered Individual in the household SocialGroup.
+The Membership will have the given uuid, if it was provided.
+The Membership start type will be `individualRegistration` and the start date will be the given date-time of the registration.
+ - a Residency will created or updated, for the registered Individual at the household Location.
+The Residency will have the given uuid, if it was provided.
+The Residency start type will be `individualRegistration` and the start date will be the given date-time of the registration.

 ## Pregnancy Observation